JuanMartinGallo/Python-click/README.md

 # Python Click Tutorial

-This is a tutorial on how to use the Python Click library to create a command line interface (CLI) for your Python scripts.
+This is a practice to learn how to use the Python Click library to create a command line interface (CLI) for Python scripts.